robots.txt (RFC 9309): crawl access control for the web

 - Listing paths exposes them publicly.
 A line like

-Disallow: /admin/tells everyone your admin panel is at/admin/ - It does not control usage after access. robots.txt only controls whether a crawler fetches content.
+Disallow: /admin/tells everyone your admin panel is at/admin/. - It does not control usage after access. robots.txt only controls whether a crawler fetches content.
 It says nothing about training, indexing, or other downstream usage.
-That's where AIPREF comes in.
+That is where AIPREF comes in.

 RFC 9309 handles crawl access.
 AIPREF (draft-ietf-aipref-attach) adds usage preference semantics.
 They work together: